PivotPHP/.github/profile/README.md

 **Making PHP development joyful again.**

 After years of wrestling with heavyweight frameworks and rigid architectures, we believe PHP developers deserve better.
-HelixPHP isn't just a framework—it's a philosophy that code should evolve with your needs, not constrain them.
+PivotPHP isn't just a framework—it's a philosophy that code should evolve with your needs, not constrain them.

 We're building an ecosystem where:
 - **Performance comes first**, not as an afterthought